grafana/k6-learn/Modules/Load Testing.md

 A regression load test is similar in load profile to a shakeout test, but its purpose is to verify whether recent changes to the application code have affected application performance.

 Regression tests are executed developers make changes.
 These tests are good candidates for continuous load testing within a [CI/CD](Performance%20Testing%20Terminology.md#CI%20CD) pipeline.
-Regression tests are small in terms of load and duration, but they ideally run frequently and provide a good idea of an application performance over time in response to different builds.
+Regression tests are small in terms of load and duration, but they ideally run frequently and provide a good idea of application performance over time in response to different builds.

 Regression tests tend to be more limited in scope compared to other types of tests, as they verify only the most commonly used or high-risk functionalities rather than full user flows.